 While the faculty will offer their expertise and advice as you move through your degree program, it is critical that you take an active role in understanding and completing the requirements for your degree program.
-The Programs of Study and Student Handbook documents are supplements to the Appalachian 2022-2023 Undergraduate Bulletin.
-The Programs of Study and Student Handbook documents provide important details about opportunities in the Hayes School of Music and attempt to answer any questions you might have concerning our requirements, policies, and practices.
+The Student Handbook documents is a supplement to the Appalachian 2023-2024 Undergraduate Bulletin.
+The Student Handbook provides important details about opportunities in the Hayes School of Music and attempt to answer any questions you might have concerning our requirements, policies, and practices.
 It will be a valuable reference as you move through your program of study.
 It will be your reference as you plan your registration for future semesters.
 Music degrees have a significant number of requirements; therefore, it is critical to attend to these details and policies.